TranDatk/BE-NestJS-SoundCloudClone/README.md

 1. **User Authentication**:
    - Login using credentials (JWT - stateless)
-   - Login with GitHub and Google (Powered by Passport)
+   - Login with GitHub and Google

 2. **User Registration and Email Confirmation**:
    - User registration